spirosavlonitis/gordian/README.md

 ## Gordian

-Gordian is a simple combination generator base mostly on the phoenix password generator.
+Gordian is a simple combination generator based on the phoenix password generator.

 ## Installation